datanav/docs/pump-execution.rst

    * - ``dead``
      - Boolean
      - A flag indicating if the entity has been given up on, for example having exceeded some number of retries.
-If a dead letter dataset is specified for the task, the "dead" entity will be written there and a final "write-error" entity written to the execution with the ``dead`` flag set to ``true``.
+If a dead letter dataset is specified for the pump, the "dead" entity will be written there and a final "write-error" entity written to the execution with the ``dead`` flag set to ``true``.
 This entity will then never be retried again (until a new version comes along from the source).